-Rothschild & Co is committed to contributing to a more environmentally sustainable economy and limiting the Group's environmental impact.
-The support of the transition to a low-carbon economy and the preservation and protection of biodiversity are two key sustainability priorities of the Group.
+Rothschild & Co is committed to contributing to a more environmentally sustainable economy and to limiting the Group's environmental impact.
+The support of the transition to a low-carbon economy and the preservation and protection of biodiversity are two key sustainability priorities for the Group.

-Rothschild & Co is committed to reducing the environmental impact relating to its operations as far as practicable.
 A continuous approach to operational environmental management is anchored in the Group Environmental Management Policy, which promotes compliance and the strengthening of environmental performance and awareness across the Group, based on a philosophy of "Reduce, Replace and Compensate".